-Beginning 7/26/2016, if serum and CSF are submitted simultaneously for SarcoFluor™ or NeoFluor™ testing, results will also include a serum/CSF ratio.
+If serum and CSF are submitted simultaneously for SarcoFluor™ or NeoFluor™ testing, results will also include a serum/CSF ratio.
 It is recommended to have a concurrent fluid analysis performed on CSF at the time of SarcoFluor™ or NeoFluor™ testing to rule out blood contamination.

 Why SarcoFluor™ and NeoFluor™ testing for EPM?

 SarcoFluor™ and NeoFluor™ provide quantitative indication of EPM infections by providing actual titers and a likelihood ratio of disease correlating to the titer.
 UC Davis offers the only commercial platform that tests for both S. neurona and N. hughesi antibodies, ensuring more cost effective and complete screening from a single sample.
 Compared to other test formats, SarcoFluor ™ is more sensitive and specific for serum sample screening, decreasing the likelihood of false-positive results and reducing the need to obtain a CSF sample from an already medically-compromised horse.

 NOTE: All laboratory requests and submissions must be made by a veterinarian, and results will only be released to a veterinarian.
 We cannot accept laboratory submissions directly from animal owners.

 Effective July 1, 2018 - June 30, 2019

 - IFAT panel (SarcoFluor™ and NeoFluor™) - $110/sample*